-Members of the KMP may receive a discretionary bonus (short-term incentive (STI)) approved by the Board as reward for exceptional performance in a specific matter of importance.
-No STI amounts were paid or became payable during the 2013 financial year.
+Executive members of the KMP may receive a short-term incentive (STI) approved by the Board as reward for exceptional performance in a specific matter of importance.
+STI amounts of \$74,000 became payable during the 2014 financial year (2013: nil).